monk-io/docs/docs/develop/entities.md

 ## Require modules

-Monk has a number of modules.
+MonkOS has a number of modules.
 You can use them by requiring modules in _requires_ property:

 ```yaml title="type.yaml" linenums="1"
 namespace: guides